I’ve always said I have a love-hate relationship with New York.

 Reservoir and Bridle Path (East 90th Street)

-As an upper east sider, I ran the reservoir loop nearly every day.
-I still like to return to my old route, though I prefer an unhurried walk these days.
+I am incredibly lucky to live across the street from Central Park, smack across from the entrance to the reservoir.
+I walk or run the 1.5 mile reservoir loop nearly every day.
 You can enter the elevated reservoir path at several entry points– I always used the 90th street entry on the east side.

 If the reservoir is busy and you don’t feel like dodging joggers, walk the parallel Bridle path instead (just below the reservoir path).